Finding useful information from patents

-This is the second seminar of four in the IP and commercialisation course provided by UU Innovation in collaboration with the Swedish Patent and Registration Office (Patent & Registreringsverket, PRV).
+This is the second seminar of four in the course Intellectual property in research: strategies and practices provided by UU Innovation in collaboration with the Swedish Patent and Registration Office.

 The course is open to PhD students, postdocs and researchers from all disciplinary domains at Uppsala University.

 For PhD students, the course provides 3 ECTS in your postgraduate education.
 For other participants who complete the course, a course diploma is provided.